8:40am Welcome address, Welcome to Country and CEO Update

 Hear stories, notions and strategies to bolster community trust and confidence in public/private partnerships, capacity, capability, recovery, economic business continuity, social well-being and harmony – all designed to minimise operational and communal disruptions to build resilience.

-Facilitator: Gary Okely, Head of Public Sector – Pacific, JLT Public Sector JLT Risk Solutions Pty Ltd
+Chair: Gary Okely, Head of Public Sector – Pacific, JLT Public Sector JLT Risk Solutions Pty Ltd

 Kelly Grigsby, CEO, Municipal Association of Victoria (MAV)

-3:05pm Afternoon tea
+3:10pm Afternoon tea

 Practical interactive session: Governance in 2050 – what skills and aptitudes will our governance professionals need in the future?
 Plus, develop a Governance Capability Matrix for your organisations or Team and receive additional resources to assist.